jdrichardsappacad/AppAcademy-Online-Onboarding-Instruction-Guide/ModuleInstructor/README.md

 # Module Instructor Onboarding

-You have been introduced to App Academy by HR and you have learned the philosophy and many of the rules of a/A.
+You have been introduced to App Academy by HR and you have learned the philosophy and many of the rules of a/A. Always feel free to refer back to the [instructor guide][instructor-guide] if you need to freshen up on Andragogy and the a/A Approach to Teaching.

 This onboarding tool is meant for you to learn more about the nuts and bolts of being a Module Instructor.